bonStats/eatmyshorts/README.md

 This package is currently under development.
 Slides from OzViz 2019 workshop on `eatmyshorts` are available [here](https://bonstats.github.io/ozviz2019/slides.html).

 The first occurrence of the famous "eat my shorts" catch phrase was in S01E02 of The Simpsons.
-In this episode Edna Krabappel also says "visualise it BART" when Bart is having problems with a aptitude test.
+In this episode Edna Krabappel also says "visualise it BART" when Bart is having problems with an aptitude test.
 [This clip](https://youtu.be/6Jq_9ghf-jI) from the episode summarises how I sometimes feel about visualising BART models.

 Example usage of package
 ========================